dapr/quickstarts/hello-world/README.md

 ## Step 6 - Run the Python app with Dapr

-Take a look at the Python App to see how another application can invoke the Node App via Dapr without being aware of the destination's hostname or port.
+Take a look at the Python App in the `./hello-world/python` directory to see how another application can invoke the Node App via Dapr without being aware of the destination's hostname or port.
 In the `app.py` file you can find the endpoint definition to call the Node App via Dapr.

 ```python
 dapr_port = os.getenv("DAPR_HTTP_PORT", 3500)